INCubator @ BHS

 Over the course of two semesters, students work in teams and learn by doing.
 They develop a business model, gain market input, and test all elements rigorously to improve their business plan.

-Students are taught by a team: volunteer coaches, mentors, and the classroom teacher.
+Students are taught by a team: volunteer mentors, coaches, business resources, and the classroom teacher.

-Coaches provide authentic business expertise in a specific area.
-They come into the classroom for a short period of time (two to four days) to provide all students with a real-world context for a specific curricular area.
-The coach and classroom teacher plan and present together.
-The coach’s focus is on curricular content, not war stories.
+Coaches: Provide authentic business expertise in a specific area.
+Coaches come into the classroom for a short period of time (one to five days total) to provide students with real-world context for a specific curricular area (e.g., marketing, finance, business law, etc.) The coach and classroom teacher plan and present together.

 The Classroom Teacher is a certified teacher who manages the class and volunteers as well as provides continuity.

-- Unit 3: Customer Connections (positioning, Internet marketing)
+Unit 3: Customer Connections (positioning, marketing channels, relationships)

 Based on Barrington High School’s successful Business Incubator Startup adopted in 2013, the Incubator Entrepreneurship course at Batavia High School is designed to create a foundational experience for high school students who plan to study entrepreneurship and business in college as well as for those students who will enter the workforce after graduating high school.
 The Batavia High School Incubator Entrepreneurship course also fulfills a Consumer Education requirement for graduation.